Succinct Permutation Graphs: Introduction

-In this paper we study how to succinctly encode permutation graphs, while supporting the following queries efficiently: \begin{itemize} \item $\GAdjacent(u, v)$: whether vertices $u$ and $v$ are adjacent; \item $\GDegree(v)$: the degree of vertex $v$, \ie, the number of vertices adjacent to $v$; \item $\GNeighbor(v)$: the vertices adjacent to vertex $v$; \item $\GNextNeighbor(u,v)$: the successor of vertex $v$ in the adjacency list of vertex $u$; \item $\GSPath(u, v)$: listing a shortest path from vertex $u$ to vertex $v$; \item $\GSPathFirst(u, v)$: the first vertex after vertex $u$ on a shortest path from $u$ to vertex $v$; \item $\GDistance(u, v)$: the length of the shortest path from vertex $u$ to vertex $v$. \end{itemize}
+In this paper we study how to succinctly encode permutation graphs, while supporting the following queries efficiently: \begin{itemize} \item $\GAdjacent(u, v)$: whether vertices $u$ and $v$ are adjacent; \item $\GDegree(v)$: the degree of vertex $v$, \ie, the number of vertices adjacent to $v$; \item $\GNeighbor(v)$: the vertices adjacent to vertex $v$; \item $\GNextNeighbor(u,v)$: the successor of vertex $v$ in the adjacency list of vertex~$u$; \item $\GSPath(u, v)$: listing a shortest path from vertex $u$ to vertex $v$; \item $\GSPathFirst(u, v)$: the first vertex after vertex $u$ on a shortest path from $u$ to vertex $v$; \item $\GDistance(u, v)$: the length of the shortest path from vertex $u$ to vertex $v$. \end{itemize}

-\paragraph{Data structures} A succinct data structure is space-optimal in the sense that it stores a given combinatorial object using asymptotically only the information-theoretically needed amount of bits.
-We present the first succinct data structures that support these queries on a PG (\wref{thm:main}), as well as on its generalization, a \emph{circular permutation graph} (CPG, see \wref{thm:succinct-cpg}).
-Moreover, we present the first compact data structure for the special case of a \emph{bipartite permutation graph} (BPG, see \wref{thm:bipartite-ds}), and provide the first lower bound for the space needed to store it. \wref{tab:results} summarizes these results.
-Throughout this paper, running times assume the word-RAM model with word size $w = \Theta(\log n)$, where $n$ denotes the number of vertices of the input PG.
+\paragraph{Data structures} A succinct data structure is space optimal in the sense that it stores a given combinatorial object using asymptotically only the information-theoretic minimum of bits.
+Specifically, given a class of graphs $\mathcal C$ and denoting by $\mathcal C_n$ for the set of graphs $G\in\mathcal C$ on $|V(G)| = n$ vertices, a succinct data structure for $\mathcal C$ is allowed to spend $(1+o(1))\lg|\mathcal C_n|$ bits of space when representing a graph in $\mathcal C_n$.
+We present the first succinct data structures that support the above queries on a PG (\wref{thm:main}), as well as on its generalization, the \emph{circular permutation graphs} (CPGs, see \wref{thm:succinct-cpg}).
+Moreover, we present the first succinct data structure for the special case of a \emph{bipartite permutation graph} (BPG, see \wref{thm:bipartite-ds}). \wref{tab:results} summarizes these results. \footnote{ Throughout this paper, running times assume the word-RAM model with word size $w = \Theta(\log n)$, where $n$ denotes the number of vertices of the input PG. }

 To our knowledge, the only centralized data structures that store PGs are presented by Gustedt et al.~\cite{GustedtMorvanViennot1995} and by Crespelle and Paul~\cite{CrespellePaul2010}.
 The former are not succinct (using $\Oh(n\lg n)$ \emph{words} of space), but are parallelizable~\cite{GustedtMorvanViennot1995}.
-The latter support only \GAdjacent queries (in constant time), but are dynamic (supporting insertions and deletions of vertices/chords and edges).
-We are not aware of previous work on data structures for CPGs, or on data structures that use less space to store a BPG.
+The latter support only \GAdjacent queries (in constant time), but are dynamic\ifsubmission{}{ (supporting insertions and deletions of vertices/chords and edges)}.
+We are not aware of previous work on data structures for CPGs, or on space-efficient data structures for BPGs. \ifsubmission{}{ }